RobbanGit/KanjiGuesser/README.md

 ## Instructions
-For this section, run commands without the " "
+For this section, run commands without the " ". <br>
 Prior to beginning the first step, please update your repositories.
 On Debian based distributions, this can be done with either:
 "sudo apt update", or "sudo apt-get update".